|

 Life Celebration Concert with a Grand Entry, music by several people

-including Guy Peters from Alaska, Kenny Pretty-On-Top and Rain
+including Guy Peters from The

-was blessed and blessed others by his words that evening.
+event.
+He was blessed and blessed others by his words that evening.
 Here

 are some pictures from the evening.
+The Grand Entry was fantastic

-and included many Veterans and Native Leaders
+and included many Veterans and Native Leaders Chief Ernest Gadwa from Dancers performed many times and

 were called on frequently by the worship Groups. |